 Criteria: The judging committee considers several criteria for the prize, including originality, rigour, relevance to primary and community health policy and practice, inclusion of relevant groups to the research, and quality of presentation.

-The inaugural 2019 winner will be announced here.
+The inaugural 2019 winner will be announced at the end of the Conference.